 The school serves Ross-on-Wye and the surrounding villages in South Herefordshire.
 While there is no fixed line on a map, priority is given to those in the catchment area and then by distance.
 The school is oversubscribed, so living locally is an advantage.

 Yes, the school has a large Sixth Form Centre.
-It offers a wide range of A-level and vocational BTEC courses.
+It includes A-level and vocational BTEC courses.
 Entry requirements vary by subject, typically requiring five GCSEs at grade 5 or above.

 Applications for Year 7 are made through the Herefordshire Council admissions portal.
-The deadline is 31 October for entry the following September.
+For 2027 entry, the deadline is 31 October 2026 and offers are issued on 1 March 2027.
 Sixth Form applications are made directly to the school.

 Many students travel by bus.
 There are extensive bus routes covering the Forest of Dean and rural Herefordshire.
 Parents should contact the local authority or the school for specific bus pass information.